MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/gpresult.md

 - Because **/v** and **/z** produce a lot of information, it's useful to redirect output to a text file (for example, `gpresult/z >policy.txt`).

-- On ARM64 versions of Windows, only the gpresult in SysWow64 will work with the /h parameter.
+- On ARM64 versions of Windows, only the `gpresult` in SysWow64 works with the `/h` parameter.

 ### Examples